IBCB: Efficient Inverse Batched Contextual Bandit for Behavioral Evolution History: Experiments

+In this section, we compared several indicators between IBCB with other baselines.
+We used data sampling method to train B-ICB (namely B-ICB-S, where `-S' means `used sampled data') since B-ICB has not yet been adapted to batched version, so B-ICB can only be trained in environment that quantity of train data is not so large.

 All results were averaged over 5 different runs, and sampled the data over 5 different random seeds for each train data log (behavioral evolution history log) of expert on both synthetic and real-world ML-100K dataset.
+The source code has been available at \url{https://anonymous.4open.science/r/IBCB-F25F}.